neilboyd/me/2020-DotNetConf.md

 [.NET Conf 2020](https://channel9.msdn.com/Events/dotnetConf/2020)
 is an online conference, mostly about all the good new stuff in .Net 5.

+There are lots of good presentations, but I don't have time to watch them all.
+These are the ones that appealed to me most.

 ## [KeyNote](https://channel9.msdn.com/Events/dotnetConf/2020/Keynote-Welcome-to-NET-5)

 - Better Git integration in Visual Studio